 Vulnerability Found in Cisco Webex: A highly critical vulnerability has been discovered in the Cisco Systems’ WebEx browser extension for Chrome and Firefox, for the second time in this year, which could allow attackers to remotely execute malicious code on a victim's computer.
 Discovered by Tavis Ormandy of Google Project Zero and Cris Neckar of Divergent Security, the remote code execution flaw (CVE-2017-6753) is due to a design defect in the WebEx browser extension.
 To exploit the vulnerability, all an attacker needs to do is trick victims into visiting a web page containing specially crafted malicious code through a browser with the affected extension installed. http://thehackernews.com/2017/07/cisco-webex-vulnerability.html

 BlackHat 2017 report: Black Hat has released its third annual research report entitled - Portrait of an Imminent Cyber Threat.
 This report is based on survey responses from nearly 600 Black Hat USA attendees – a community populated by the brightest minds in the Information Security Industry, holding critical security roles across multiple industries including government, financial services, healthcare, energy, telecommunications, and utilities. https://www.blackhat.com/docs/us-17/2017-Black-Hat-Attendee-Survey.pdf

 Netgear switches facing the internet with default passwords: A recent search of an exploit database has revealed that it is possible to log in to ProSAFE PoE+ click switches online.
 Conveniently Google has done a lot of the work for you, as these switches are facing the web with HTTP port 80 open, with no whitelisting.
 A simple google search locates these switches (81.94.XXX.XXX/login.cgi).
-Naturally we take no responsibility should anyone decide to proceed to this devices.
+Naturally, we take no responsibility should anyone decide to proceed to these devices.

 21 July 2017